Sitka High School

 Sitka High School (abbreviated SHS) is the principal high school for the Southeast Alaskan community of Sitka and the Sitka School District.

 The school's student body is primarily composed of Alaskan Natives, and Asian-Pacific Islanders and Caucasians.

 Academics

-Four Advanced Placement courses are offered: AP Statistics, AP Language and Composition, AP Calculus, and AP Human Geography.
+Four Advanced Placement courses are offered: AP Statistics, AP Language and Composition, AP Calculus, AP Literature (offered biannually) and AP Human Geography.

 Sondra Lundvick is the current principal and Tyler McCarty is the current vice principal.

 Extracurriculars

 Sitka High School's sports teams are known as the Sitka Wolves with female teams sometimes known as the Lady Wolves.
 All teams compete at the 3A level of interscholastic competition in Alaska (as dictated by the Alaska School Activities Association), the second highest level of competition available in the state for schools with an enrollment less than 400.